RedTechEngineer/pp/README.md

 pp.

 ## What even is this?
-This repo contains nothing but a variety of languages that only print pp to the console.
+This repository contains nothing but a variety of different languages that only print pp to the console.